JadeWKA/survey_app/README.md

 # survey_app

-This is a survey from app,
+This is a survey form app,

 it will take in user's input in different ways.